puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_variables.markdown

 ### Parser-Set Variables

-There are several local variables set by the parser during compilation.
+These variables are set in every [local scope][scope] by the parser during compilation.
 These are mostly useful when implementing complex [defined types][definedtype].

 * `$module_name` --- the name of the module that contains the current class or defined type.
 * `$caller_module_name` --- the name of the module in which the **specific instance** of the surrounding defined type was declared.
 This is only useful when creating versatile defined types which will be re-used by several modules.